Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 Guglielmo Marconi Airport Bologna (BLQ) in Emilia-Romagna offers a broader schedule from more European destinations and is just over an hour by train from Florence.

-Use a robust search engine – like SkyScanner – to find the best routes, times and prices, but first read our tips for Finding the Best Cheap Flights.
+Use a robust airline search engine – like SkyScanner – to find the best routes, times and prices, but first read our tips for Finding the Best Cheap Flights.

 Where To Stay in Tuscany

-In our 7 Day Itinerary for Tuscany, we recommend spending 4 nights in Florence and 3 nights in Siena.
-We are sharing a few top choices for places to stay in each destination – but be sure to read our Tips for Cheap Hotels before making a booking!
+One of the key factors in determining how to visit Tuscany is deciding where to stay.
+We are sharing a few top choices in each destination – but be sure to read our Tips for Cheap Hotels before booking!

 Florence Hotels